 Drill a small hole on top of a green star apple to enjoy the fruit to its fullest

-In market, choose smooth, bright, shiny star apples without skin damage.
+At markets, choose smooth, bright, shiny star apples without skin damage.
 The fruit can be stored at room temperature for up to a week and in the refrigerator for up to two weeks.
 The pulp can also be frozen.
-Blended pulp will set like jelly then stored in refrigerator.
+Blended pulp will set like jelly then stored in the refrigerator.

-Smooth skin, slight bumps are sign of good lychee
+Smooth skin, slight bumps are the sign of good lychee

 Grasp the nub of the stem and peel away the pink or yellowish-brown skin at one end.
 The white, semi-translucent flesh inside is the edible portion of the fruit.
 The fresh lychee tastes sweet, crunchy and tender.